How to Prepare for Your House Sitter

 You and your cat will have your own routines and habits.
 So, to ensure as little disruption as possible for kitty make sure your cat sitter is aware of them, even the little quirky ones such as “every morning at 7am my cat drinks from the tap in the bathroom”.

-If your cat has set feeding times please make sure your cat sitter is aware of this.
+If your cat has set feeding times please prepare your house sitter so they are aware of this.

 Prepare your Home

-Deciding on a house sitter, rather than a drop-in cat sitter requires more preparation.
+Preparing for a house sitter, rather than a drop-in cat sitter requires more thought.
 Not only do you need to make sure your cat has everything it needs, you will also need to prepare your home for your house guest.

 Preparation for your kitty: